The Pan-STARRS1 Database and Data Products

 \section{Data Releases}

 This paper covers multiple data releases.
-The first several \PS\ data releases will release 3$\pi$ survey data in stages, with plans to release the Medium Deep Survey data thereafter.
-The first \PS\ data release (DR1) covers the 3$\pi$ {\em stack} images and the static sky catalog.
+The first several \PS\ data releases will be dedicated to the 3$\pi$ survey, covering the sky North of $ -30\deg $ \citep[See ][for a description of the various surveys carried out with the PS1 telescope]{Chambers2017}, with plans to release the Medium Deep Survey (MD) data thereafter.
+The first \PS\ data release (DR1, Dec 2016) covers the 3$\pi$ {\em stack} images and the static sky catalog.
 The available pixel data products for DR1 include the PS1 {\em stack} image products from the 3$\pi$ survey.
-These are deep combined {\em stack} images along with ancillary data including signal, masks, variance, and number maps.
-The available catalog data products include the PS1 static sky 3$\pi$ catalog.
-This includes {\em ObjectThin}, {\em MeanObject}, {\em StackObjectThin}, {\em StackObjectAttributes}, {\em StackApFlx*}, {\em StackModel*}, and {\em StackPetrosian} tables, as well as associated metadata tables for these tables.
-Data Release 2 (DR2), scheduled for 2017, will add the rest of the PS1 image products from the 3$\pi$ survey, this includes the single epoch {\em warp} images, their ancillary data including signal, masks, and variance maps.
-DR2 will add the {\em Detection} tables and {\em Forced*} tables, these are the single epoch detections and forced photometry.
-Future data releases will provide the 3$\pi$ {\em diff} image products and catalogs, and analogous data products for the Medium Deep (MD) surveys.
+The DR1 image products are deep {\em stacked} images along with ancillary data including signal, masks, variance, and number maps.
+The available catalog data products, called Published Science Products Subsystem (PSPS), include the PS1 static sky 3$\pi$ catalog.
+Source properties are organized into several tables, as described in Table~\ref{table:pspstables}; only tables referring to the static results, without time domain information, are included in DR1.

+Data Release 2 (DR2), scheduled for January 2019, will add more of the PS1 image products from the 3$\pi$ survey, including the single epoch {\em warp} images and their ancillary data, such as signal, masks, and variance maps.
+DR2 will add the {\em Detection} tables and {\em Forced*} tables, containing the single epoch source detections and the forced photometry.
+DR2 also contains numerous improvements to the data products in DR1, which it supersedes.
+Future data releases will provide the 3$\pi$ {\em diff} image products and catalogs, and analogous data products for the MD surveys.